luucamay/aji-de-fideo-api/README.md

 * The end to end points are already created!
 * Strongly suggest to use MongoDB because it is easier.
 * There is a docker boilerplate to set up the endpoint
+* The request and the response objects in express are the same objects in Node

 ## API Client Checklist